 Dogs can suffer from allergies to many different types of foods.
 The most problematic are allergies to foods dogs would not normally encounter — including certain additives in kibble.

 Allergies can lead to skin problems, including dryness, rashes, and itching.
-Not only is this uncomfortable, but skin problems can also even develop into infections, particularly if your dog is often scratching.
+Not only is this uncomfortable, but skin problems can also even develop into infections, especially if your dog is often scratching.

 Little research has been done on polybrominated diphenyl ethers (PBDEs), which is troubling because they are present in dog food in large amounts.
 It is possible that PBDEs are linked to health problems ranging from thyroid disruption and liver damage to behavioral changes and memory loss.

 Many dogs suffer from chronic inflammation.
-There is no need for this to be the case — it is simply due to feeding dogs a completely different diet to what they evolved to eat.
+There is no need for this to be the case — it is simply due to feeding dogs a completely different diet to what they were meant to eat.
 Switching from kibble to natural raw foods can help your dog live pain-free.

 Kibble manufacturers make products sound more appealing by fortifying the food with vitamins.
 Unfortunately, these vitamins are synthetic, which means that they do not come from natural sources.
 This is problematic because dogs react differently to lab-made vitamins.

-You may notice that your kibble clearly advertises how much protein it contains, whereas there’s a good chance that carbohydrates are not even mentioned.
-This is because companies would prefer you to be unaware that kibble maybe 17 percent or more carbohydrates.
-Such amounts are unnecessary for a dog at normal activity levels.
+You may notice that your kibble clearly advertises how much protein it contains, so there’s a good chance that carbohydrates are not even mentioned.
+This is because companies would prefer you to be unaware that kibble may be 17 percent or more carbohydrates.
+Such amounts are excessive for a dog at normal activity levels.
 In fact, it just puts dogs at higher risk for obesity.

-Kibble was not designed or formulated to be biologically appropriate for the canine species.
+Kibble was not designed or developed to be biologically appropriate for our dogs.
 Instead, kibble was designed to be easy, convenient, and cheap.
-Your dog's body requires a species-appropriate diet in order to achieve optimal health and longevity.
+Your dog's body requires a species-suitable diet in order to achieve optimal health and wellbeing.